Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 If you want to host your website, it's really quick and easy as Svelte just outputs static files:

-1. Inside of the `public` folder, just update your `index.html` file so that any assets are being linked to directly (ie. change `/bundle.js` to `bundle.js`) as this caused me issues.

-2. Run `npm run build` to generate the final js and css files.
+1. Run `npm run build` to generate the final js and css files.

-3. Put the contents of the `public` folder onto a static file host.
+2. Put the contents of the `public` folder onto a static file host.
 If you're using Github you can create a new branch called `gh-pages` and then just put the static files there.
 (Read me about this [here](https://pages.github.com/))

 **Some things to note:**